aejmcclelland/activity-tracker/README.md

 A small Spring Boot backend for tracking activities such as running, cycling, walking, jump rope, and strength training.

-This project is intended to demonstrate clean first-version backend fundamentals for a junior portfolio project.
+I built this project to demonstrate clean first-version backend fundamentals to improve my Spring skills.
 It focuses on a simple CRUD API, request/response DTOs, validation, layered application structure, JPA persistence, and controller testing.